grafana/attic/README.md

 #### v0.2.0 (not released)

-Added raw query support for Application Insights.
+- Added raw query support for Application Insights.
+- Add support for Azure Log Analytics with Monaco Editor and intellisense.
+- Basic support for Application Insights Log Analytics.

 #### v0.1.2